greves/myRepoForSTA426/README.md

 # myRepoForSTA426
-This is repository was created by R. Marcinkevisc for part 1 of the first homework in STA426.
+This repository was created by R. Marcinkevisc for part 1 of the first homework in STA426.